cyberboy666/recurBOY/image_setup.md

 ### For Videos:
 ```
-"C:\Program Files\PuTTY\pscp.exe" your_video.mp4 pi@raspberrypi.local:/home/pi/Videos
+"C:\Program Files\PuTTY\pscp.exe" your_video.mp4 your_video2.mp4 your_video3.mp4 pi@raspberrypi.local:/home/pi/Videos
 ```
-You should replace `your_video.mp4` with the name of the video file name (including the extension) you want to copy to the internal storage.
+You should replace `your_videoX.mp4` with the name of the video file name (including the extension) you want to copy to the internal storage.
+If you want to transfer more than one file put all the names separated by a space like in the example above.

 ### For Shaders:
 ```
 "C:\Program Files\PuTTY\pscp.exe" your_shader.frag pi@raspberrypi.local:/home/pi/Shaders
 ```
 You should replace `your_shader.frag` with the name of the shader file name (including the extension) you want to copy to the internal storage.
+If you want to transfer more than one file put all the names separated by a space like in the example above.